dotnet/dotNext/README.md

 <a href="https://www.nuget.org/packages/dotnext.threading/5.23.0">DotNext.Threading 5.23.0</a>
 * Fixed compatibility with 32-bit arch for asynchronous primitives and `IndexPool` data type
+* Replaced spin wait with the monitor lock for value task sources

 <a href="https://www.nuget.org/packages/dotnext.io/5.23.0">DotNext.IO 5.23.0</a>
 * Updated dependencies